-This course involves writing and revising a research paper on a topic of your choice, and helping other students with their research papers.
+This course involves writing and revising a research paper on a topic of your choice and helping your fellow students with their research papers.

 How should you pick your topic?
-You can draw on your experiences in the Liberal Studies Colloquium and your two chosen Liberal Studies tracks (e.g., Philosophy and Psychology, English and History, etc.).
-Selecting an individual research topic that synthesizes interests you have developed within your concentrations is smart because you have some experience with it.
+You should draw on your experiences in your two chosen Liberal Studies tracks (e.g., Philosophy and Psychology, English and History, etc.), the Liberal Studies Colloquium, and/or your other major if you have one (e.g., Education).
+Selecting an individual research topic that synthesizes interests you have developed within your major and concentrations is important because you have some experience with it.
 You will develop this topic through extensive research and writing.
-You will share your project with your classmates through online Discussion Board, and will exchange detailed feedback with them.
+You will share your project with your classmates through online Discussion Board and will exchange detailed feedback with them.